MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
 </table>

-### 4.2.x Login Page View
+### 4.2.1.3 Login Page View
 <table>
   <tr>
     <th colspan = "3">Class Name: Login Page View</th>
   </tr>
   <tr>
     <td colspan = "3">The purpose of this class is to provide the user with a means or a gateway to access every functional aspect of the calendar application and draw from the feature sets contained within.
-It represents the user's identification and password as well as the methods needed to authenticate and create a new and existing account.
+It represents the user's identification and password as well as the methods needed to authenticate and create a new and existing accounts.
 It interfaces with the UI Controller class for the purpose of sending and verifying usernames and passwords.</td>
   </tr>
 </table>
 <table>